Video: Mom goes on epic school-supply list rant in Target

 Seriously.
 I wished she lived closer so we could hang.

-Three days ago, she posted a now-viral video about back-to-school days, teachers and parents who complain about school-supply lists.
+Three days ago, she posted a now-viral video about back-to-school, teachers and parents who complain about school-supply lists.

 It is simply awesome.
 And I am apparently not the only one who thinks so.
 It’s been viewed 16 million times in the past 72 hours on social media.